It all started nearly 50 years ago…

 Tim’s Close Up experience profoundly impacted his life and brought him full circle back to Close Up to ensure that new generations of young people have the same opportunity he did.
 Today, Close Up’s work serves students and teachers from across the country through local and DC-based programs for middle and high school students, professional development for educators, and classroom resources.

 Committed to helping young people find their voice.

 Close Up believes a strong democracy requires active and informed participation by all citizens.
 We are dedicated to helping ensure civic engagement opportunities exist for all students.
 Each year, Close Up helps students and teachers in 1,500 schools nationwide engage in the democratic process.
-Through our civic education programs, classroom resources, and professional development workshops, we provide authentic learning opportunities that help to cultivate a more informed generation who will make lasting impacts on their communities and, ultimately, our country.
+Through our middle and high school civic education programs, classroom resources, and professional development workshops, we provide authentic learning opportunities that help to cultivate a more informed generation who will make lasting impacts on their communities and, ultimately, our country.

 Steve Janger, a man dedicated to helping students gain a better understanding of their own government, founded the Close Up Foundation in 1971 and brought the first Close Up group to DC.